 Today we are going to talk about a sticky (literally!) subject – sugaring vs. waxing.
-I get a bikini wax every month and more recently my aesthetician (I go to Shobha in Williamsburg but they have locations all over the city) convinced me to try sugaring instead of waxing.
-I’m going to talk about the benefits of both.
+I get a bikini wax every month and previously, my aesthetician convinced me to try sugaring instead of waxing.
+I’m going to talk about the benefits of both hair removal options.

 Sugaring vs. Waxing